How to get Messenger app for Mac and Windows

-The features are designed to mimic the feel of using Messenger on your smartphone, including dark mode, group video calling and notifications, but optimised for the bigger screen on your computer.
-It's available in 49 languages at launch.
+Unsurprisingly, Facebook has announced that over March, it saw a 100-percent increase in the number of people using Messenger.
+It's not quite the astronomical growth seen by Zoom, but it's still a huge number of extra people using the service.

-It's been launched in good time too.
-The company has revealed that over March it saw its daily user base grow massively, with a 100 per cent increase on the norm now using its services to keep in touch with family and friends they can't see in person.
+The app features all the popular elements of using Messenger on your smartphone, or in browser, including dark mode, video calling, notifications and text chatting.

 How to install and setup